 Retaliation for Engaging in Protected Activity

 A Federal agency cannot retaliate against an employee or applicant because that individual exercises his or her rights under any of the Federal antidiscrimination or whistleblower protection laws listed above.
 If you believe that you are the victim of retaliation for engaging in protected activity, you must follow, as appropriate, the procedures described in the Antidiscrimination Laws and Whistleblower Protection Laws sections or, if applicable, the administrative or negotiated grievance procedures in order to pursue any legal remedy.

 Under the existing laws, each agency retains the right, where appropriate, to discipline a Federal employee for conduct that is inconsistent with Federal Antidiscrimination and Whistleblower Protection Laws up to and including removal.
 If OSC has initiated an investigation under 5 U.S.C.
 1214, however, according to 5 U.S.C.
 1214(f), agencies must seek approval from the Special Counsel to discipline employees for, among other activities, engaging in prohibited retaliation.
 Nothing in the No FEAR Act alters existing laws or permits an agency to take unfounded disciplinary action against a Federal employee or to violate the procedural rights of a Federal employee who has been accused of discrimination.

 For further information regarding the No FEAR Act regulations, refer to 5 C.F.R.
-724. You may also contact the USAID Office of Civil Rights and Diversity.
+724. You may also contact the USAID Office of Civil Rights.
 Additional information regarding Federal antidiscrimination, whistleblower protection and retaliation laws can be found at the EEOC Web site-http://www.eeoc.gov and the OSC Web site-http://www.osc.gov.

 Existing Rights Unchanged